 Friday 19 April: Renaissance Walking tour

 The Renaissance came to Rome on the back of artists and architects from around Italy seeking glory through the restoration of Europe’s most famous city.
 We begin our day on the Janiculum Hill, visiting Bramante’s delightful ‘Tempietto’ of 1502, which marks the place where, according to legend, St Peter was martyred.
 The tempietto was sponsored by Ferdinand and Isabella of Spain.
 Nearby is the vast ‘fontanone’ of Paul V, flowing with water from a restored Roman aqueduct.
 We visit the Villa Farnesina, the magnificent riverside villa of Renaissance banker Agostino Chigi, where Raphael, Pope Leo X and other notables enjoyed life out of public view.
-Crossing the Tiber we visit Campo dei Fiori and view the fine Renaissance edifices of the Palazzo Spada, the Palazzo Farnese and the Cancelleria.
-The afternoon is at leisure, and you may wish to take in one of the excellent temporary exhibitions on display in the city.
+Crossing the Tiber we visit Campo dei Fiori and view the fine Renaissance edifices of the Palazzo Spada, the Palazzo Farnese and the Cancelleria, and visit San Luigi de Francesi, to see Caravaggio’s dynamic works in the Contarelli Chapel.
+In the mid-afternoon we have a private visit of the Palazzo Colonna, where one of Rome’s oldest and most distinguished families have lived since the 1600s.
+Evening at leisure.
 (B)

 Saturday 20 April: Baroque Masterpieces & the Domus Aurea